Police, FBI investigating after shots fired into Montgomery County Democratic Committee office

-NORRISTOWN, Pennsylvania (WPVI) -- Police and the FBI are investigating after shots were fired into the the Montgomery County Democratic Committee Office on Airy Street in Norristown, Pennsylvania.
+NORRISTOWN, Pennsylvania (WPVI) -- Police and the FBI are investigating after shots were fired into the Montgomery County Democratic Committee Office on East Airy Street in Norristown, Pennsylvania.

-A committee member made the discovery after walking by the front window Wednesday afternoon.
+Executive Director Brian Levy made the discovery around 4:30 p.m.
+Wednesday after walking by the front window Wednesday and immediately called the police.

-Officials say a little over a week ago they received a threatening email from a Donald Trump supporter and they notified authorities.

-No one was injured and no one was in the office at the time, officials said.
+Three gunshots were discovered in the window and they went into a credenza behind the front window.
+Luckily, no one was in the office at the time.

 Police, FBI investigating after shots fired into Montgomery County Democratic Committee office